Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 *ACCT1234_OD54321_LN54321-1_2021-11-01T0000000Z_2021-11-08T1730000Z_2021-11-09T0300000Z.json*

 # 11. Report Publishing
-Inital reccomendation is via a secure shared folder, ftp location or bucket that is only made availabel to the relevant client account user(s)
+Inital reccomendation is via a secure shared folder, ftp location or bucket that is only made available to the relevant client account user(s)
+The frequency of writing the playout reporting files is at the Media Owner / Publisher's discretion.